tianyi0216/bionlp/README.md

 The `archive/` directory contains archived code that is no longer used.
 The `data_loading/` directory were still in the process of developing and not used at this moment.

+The `data_information.csv` file contains information about each dataset, such as format, whether it is deduplicated, or if we have access to it right now.